google/skia/site/user/api/SkImageInfo_Reference.md

 size_t computeByteSize(size_t rowBytes) const
 </pre>

-Returns the size (in bytes) of the image buffer that this info needs, given the specified
+incompleteReturns the size (in bytes) of the image buffer that this info needs, given the specified
 <a href="#SkImageInfo_computeByteSize_rowBytes">rowBytes</a>.
 The <a href="#SkImageInfo_computeByteSize_rowBytes">rowBytes</a> must be >= this-><a href="#SkImageInfo_minRowBytes">minRowBytes</a>.
 if (height == 0) {
 return 0;